When first-time visitors want to dive into Bosnia and Herzegovina’s history, most opt for a Sarajevo war tour.

-Transparency: I was a guest of Balkantina during my food tour of Sarajevo in March 2019.
+Transparency: I was a guest of Balkantina during my food tour of Sarajevo.
 As always, all opinions and recommendations expressed here are my own.

 Five things a Sarajevo food tour taught me about the city & its people